libraryofcelsus/Aetherius_AI_Assistant/readme.md

 - *Web DB*: Access web-scraped data effortlessly.
 - *File DB*: Extract insights from various file formats.
 - *Memory DB*: Efficiently search the most relevant memories.

+- **Multi-Agent Chatbot**: A framework for the creation of custom sub-agents for Aetherius.
+- *Auto Memory Mode*: Aetherius autonomously manages memory uploads.
+- *Manual Memory Mode*: You decide when to upload memories.
+- *Training Memory Mode*: Control memory uploads for each memory type.
+- *Agent Mode*: Activate the use of any Sub-Agents for use in Aetherius's agent loop
+- *External Resources*: Allow Aetherius to use External Resources in it's inner thoughts to provide better domain specific information.

 ------